QuantEcon/lecture-source-py/source/rst/odu.rst

 :math:`F` ~ Beta(1, 1), :math:`G` ~ Beta(3, 1.2), and :math:`c`\ =0.8.

-In this example, we keep the parameters of beta distributions to be the same with the baseline case, but increase the unemployment compensation :math:`c`.
+In this example, we keep the parameters of beta distributions to be the same with the baseline case but increase the unemployment compensation :math:`c`.

 Comparing outcomes to the baseline case (example 1) in which